ENCCS/intermediate-mpi/content/mpi-and-threads-pt1.rst

 ---------------

 The MPI standard has been updated to accommodate the use of threads within processes.
-Using this is optional, and presents numerous advantages and disadvantages
+Using these capabilities is optional, and presents numerous advantages and disadvantages

 Advantages of MPI + threading
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^